A CEO’s Experience During the nCoV Crisis — Part II : On the Ground

 Life Goes On — Sort Of

-Yesterday, I was told that I would not be allowed into the company, as I had embarked from Singapore, which also had cases of the virus.
-Hence, I was adviced to stay away from work for another 12 days.
+Yesterday, I was told that I would not be allowed into the company, as I had embarked from Singapore, which had cases of the virus.
+Hence, I was advised to stay away from work for another 12 days.
 (It is a rule of the business complex.)
 A staff asked if we should fudge the rules for me.
-I declined and referred to Kant’s Deontological Ethics — it is something that we often talked about within the company.
+I declined and cited Kant’s Deontological Ethics — it is something that we often talked about within the company.

 So since yesterday, I have had been working from home, going out only to have my meals.